Sites, Groups, Tags

 Projects that match the following criteria:

-Project Tag has either: Implementation or Software Development
+Project Tag has either: Cloud or Web Development

-…and you could still narrow it further down, but we can already see that only the ERP Implementation project for ABB is the only match.
+…and you could still narrow it further down, but we can already see that only the rand Strategy & Website project for Greenleaf Retail is the only match.

 We can’t wait to hear what kind of reporting solutions you build with these tools!
 Remember that you don’t want to over-complicate your fundamentally simple business.
 Add the metadata you will actually use, not more.